“I’m just getting started, and I want to get my name out there… but how?”

 Jarrett Gentry, owner of Yardbirds in Norman, Oklahoma, painted and lettered one of two trucks in his fleet at the start of the 2018 season.

-Up until this year, he and his crew drove plain white trucks with a magnetic sign on the door.
+Up until 2018, he and his crew drove plain white trucks with a magnetic sign on the door.

 Chase McFarlane of McFarlane’s Lawn & Landscaping, Inc. in Cape Coral, Florida, took his business full-time in 2015.